Quasi-two-dimensional spin helix and magnon-induced singularity in twisted bilayer graphene

-Motivated by these discoveries, here we explore a system that combines two distinct characteristics in TBG, including correlated network and the coupling between itinerant carriers and localized magnetic moments.
-Specifically, we examine a system comprising interacting electrons that traverse the domain walls, coupling to localized moments distributed on the graphene layers; see Fig.~\ref{fig:schematic}(a).
-The first entity forms a triangular domain wall network~\cite{castro-TBG-network-PRB,Hsu:2023}, extending the concept of sliding Luttinger liquid (SLL) from earlier studies on cuprates~\cite{Emery-sLL-2000,Carpentier-sLL-2001,Mukhopadhyay-sLL-PRB-2001,Mukhopadhyay-csLL-PRB}.
+Motivated by these discoveries, here we explore a system that combines two distinct characteristics in TBG, including correlated network and the coupling between itinerant carriers and localized magnetic moments [Figs.~\ref{fig:schematic}(a)-\ref{fig:schematic}(c)].
+The coupling between the interacting electrons and localized spins in such quasi-2D correlated networks has remained insufficiently explored.
+Specifically, we examine a system comprising interacting electrons that traverse the domain walls, coupling to localized moments distributed on the graphene layers through Kondo-type interaction; see Figs.~\ref{fig:schematic}(a) and \ref{fig:schematic}(c).
+The first entity forms a triangular domain wall network~\cite{castro-TBG-network-PRB,Hsu:2023}, extending coupled wire models from earlier studies on cuprates~\cite{Emery-sLL-2000,Carpentier-sLL-2001,Mukhopadhyay-sLL-PRB-2001,Mukhopadhyay-csLL-PRB}.
 The localized moments could be introduced through magnetic adatoms~\cite{F-adatom-graphene,Vojta-RPP-graphene-Kondo} or nuclear spins via isotope engineering~\cite{Fischer2009,Churchill2009-naturephysics}.
-In the Ruderman-Kittel-Kasuya-Yosida (RKKY) regime, the electrons mediate indirect coupling between localized moments within and across parallel domain walls.
-At sufficiently low temperatures, the RKKY coupling leads to magnetic ordering.
-In contrast to isolated one-dimensional systems~\cite{Braunecker-2009,Braunecker-PRL-2009-C13,Meng-2013-PRB-2-subband,Jelena-2013-PRL-RKKY-TSC,Meng-strip-EuroPhys,CHH-CNT-helix,Hsu:2020}, the spatial phase coherence developed in parallel domain walls leads to formation of a 2D spin helix.
-Within the spin helix phase, we identify a magnon-induced singularity, reflected in the scaling exponents of various correlation functions, which is accessible through electrical means.
-Finally, we predict observable features of the spin helix and magnon-induced singularity in magnetic resonance and paramagnetic susceptibility, which can reveal an electrically tunable platform for the interplay between the Kondo lattice and SLL.
+The electrons mediate a spatially oscillating indirect coupling between these moments within and across parallel domain walls, leading to helical magnetic ordering of the localized moments at sufficiently low temperatures.
+In contrast to isolated one-dimensional systems~\cite{Braunecker-2009,Braunecker-PRL-2009-C13,Meng-2013-PRB-2-subband,Jelena-2013-PRL-RKKY-TSC,Meng-strip-EuroPhys,CHH-CNT-helix,Hsu:2020}, the spatial phase coherence developed in parallel domain walls leads to the formation of a quasi-2D spin helix; see Fig.~\ref{fig:schematic}(d).
+Within the spin helix phase, we identify a magnon-induced singularity, reflected in the scaling exponents of various correlation functions and the carrier velocity.
+This singularity is accessible not only by electrical means but also by varying the twist angle.
+We further predict observable features of the spin helix and magnon-induced singularity in magnetic resonance and paramagnetic susceptibility, providing an electrically tunable platform for the interplay between correlated electrons and localized spins.